hiiamboris/red-wiki/[NOTES]-How-Red-Works---A-brief-explanation.md

 ]
 ```

-is a specification (or an "interrace") for a function that performs addition.
+is a specification (or an "interface") for a function that performs addition.
 Here's a block that expresses addition of two specific numbers:

 `[1 + 2]`